aleixpinardell/bulletins/README.md

 ## 🏷️ Version Detection

-**bulletin** determines versions from Git tags following [semantic versioning](https://semver.org/) to group changes under section in the `CHANGELOG.md` file.
+**bulletins** determines versions from Git tags following [semantic versioning](https://semver.org/) to group changes under section in the `CHANGELOG.md` file.
 The default behavior is:

 - Released versions from tags like `v1.0.0` → shown as `1.0.0 (2025-06-18)`
 - Unreleased versions from the branch name, e.g. `develop` → shown as `develop (Unreleased)`

-It is also possible to configure **bulletin** to determine the beginning point and name of unreleased versions from git tags, such as `v1.0.1-pre`, shown as `1.0.1 (Unreleased)`.
+It is also possible to configure **bulletins** to determine the beginning point and name of unreleased versions from git tags, such as `v1.0.1-pre`, shown as `1.0.1 (Unreleased)`.

 The version is determined from the closest matching tag to the bulletin's commit.